Sunbasket is a meal kit service that’s focused on high quality ingredients and convenience.

 Additionally, while some other delivery services offer add-ons like wine pairings, smoothies, and snacks, Sunbasket is one of the few meal kits to offer extra meals, like breakfast and lunch.

-While you’ll need to purchase your groceries in-store or online, these services can still save you time, as they offer customized meal plans and grocery lists.
+While you’ll need to buy your groceries in-store or online, these services can still save you time, as they offer customized meal plans and grocery lists.

 Sunbasket may be a good choice for health-conscious people who are short on time but still want to enjoy tasty, homemade meals using high quality ingredients.